 Experiments are conducted with only positive corona discharge in this study.
-Negative polarity will be considered in the future for comparison.
+Negative corona will be considered in the future for comparison.
 To start the experiment, the applied voltage was gradually increased until a flow was detected by the velocity transducer.
 For the present setup, corona wind was too weak to be detected until the applied voltage was increased to 20 kV.
 The applied voltage was then incrementally increased by two kilovolts until sparkover occurred, which could be easily observed through a visible bright light and cracking sound that it produced.
 When it occurred, electric field became unstable and fluctuates violently.
 As such, it should be avoided to operate beyond this voltage.
-Typical V-I curves for the present experimental setup are shown in Fig. 3.
+The typical V-I curves for the present experimental setup are shown in Fig. 3.
 As seen, the current produced by corona discharges increases with the applied voltage after the onset of corona.
+An EHD pump with a less wide grounded plate (0.5 inch) draws a larger current at a given applied voltage 26 kV.
+This trend is changed at a higher voltage.
+At a given applied voltage 28 kV, the medium wide ground plate (1 inch) draws larger current.